International Journal of Computational and Electronics Aspects in Engineering

 Abstract

-Digital twins (DTs) have the potential to deliver modern power system virtual models that replicate system behaviour in real time, including system health and environmental interactions.
-This review explores DT applications in power transmission and distribution networks, with a focus on fault detection, predictive maintenance, and fire-risk monitoring.
-The paper reviews research from 2019–2025, covering modelling techniques, data-driven approaches, and implementation challenges.
-Significant advancements include real-time simulation, sensor integration, deep-learning assisted diagnostics, intelligent protection schemes, and fire-risk monitoring.
-Despite progress, critical research gaps remain, particularly in multi-domain DTs, environmental integration, and line-level digital twin frameworks.
-This review outlines future research directions toward intelligent, safe, and resilient power system infrastructure.
+Digital twins (DTs) have the potential to provide modern power systems with virtual models that replicate system behavior in real time, including system health and interactions with the surrounding environment.
+This review explores the applications of DTs in power transmission and distribution networks, with particular emphasis on fault detection, predictive maintenance, and fire-risk monitoring.
+The study reviews a broad range of research published during 2019–2025, highlighting recent trends in modeling, data-driven techniques, and challenges associated with practical implementation.
+Significant developments include real-time simulation, sensor and modern communication integration, deep-learning-assisted diagnostics, intelligent protection schemes, digital twins for electric utility monitoring, and fire-risk assessment.
+Despite these advances, critical research gaps remain in the development of multi-domain DTs, particularly due to the limited integration of environmental and fire-related parameters and the absence of line-level digital twin frameworks for early hazard detection.
+The reviewed studies indicate promising future directions toward digital twins capable of integrating electrical behavior with environmental factors and intelligent decision-making mechanisms.
+This review aims to support researchers and practitioners in developing safer, intelligent, and more reliable power-system infrastructure.

 Keywords